mt-mods/circuits/API.md

 --- Used to get the circuit definition from the node definition table.
 -- @param node_name string The full name of the node.
 -- @return circuits table If included in that nodes definition table.
--- @return false If the node name is not valid or that node has no circuits table. circuits.get_circuit_def(node_name)
+-- @return boolean False if the node name is not valid or that node has no circuits table. circuits.get_circuit_def(node_name)
 ```